chrisgalvan/jest-standard-reporter/README.md

 Jest uses `stderr` to print the results of the tests (as opposed to `stdout` [see issue #5064](https://github.com/facebook/jest/issues/5064)), many CI tools mark any output coming from `stderr` as a failure making builds to fail even when the tests pass (false positive).

-This reporter uses stdout to print messages an only uses stderr when an error is presented.
+This reporter uses `stdout` to print messages an only uses `stderr` when an error is thrown.

 If you chose to, you could override this behavior using `useStderr` flag.